AlyceBrady/ramp/installation/INSTALL.md

 read this online [Getting Started - Installing Git][git] documentation.
 The [Set Up Git][git-setup] document is also helpful.

+For development, should also download PHP unit tests (e.g., phpunit34).

 ## Installing Ramp ##
 Once you have a server and a database, you must download the most